Sharpz7-Archives/truce/README.md

-# Jaguar - A Catboosted Classifier for EMG Data
+# Truce - A Catboosted Classifier for EMG Data

 ## Installation

-- Go the the [Releases](https://github.com/Sharpz7/jaguar/releases) Page and download the latest release.
+- Go the the [Releases](https://github.com/Sharpz7/truce/releases) Page and download the latest release.

 - Copy the libraries file to "My Documents/Arduino/libraries" (Note: You may need to create the libraries folder)

-- Copy the "jaguar" folder to "My Documents/Arduino/libraries"
+- Copy the "truce" folder to "My Documents/Arduino/libraries"

-- Open the Arduino IDE and open the "jaguar" example.
+- Open the Arduino IDE and open the "truce" example.

 ## Libraries
 - [Ardiuno Threads](https://github.com/ivanseidel/ArduinoThread)